 See the Stewardship Successes already made possible through your support with a click to the Gallery.View Accomplishments

 Be A Voice

 Our Take Action Center provides immediate access to your state representative and senator, as well as a look at the legislation we're watching and on which we need your support or opposition.

 Year of the Trees

 The 50th anniversary of Earth Day certainly didn't play out the way any of us expected.
 But we dubbed 2020 the Year of the Trees in support of the green beings that give us life.
 It didn't end in 2020.

 Protect Our Parks and Forests

-A website dedicated to the Foundation's 2019 report, "The Legacy of Pennsylvania's State Parks and Forests: The Future is in Our Hands," provides the details of a $1 billion need in these lands.
+A website dedicated to the Foundation's 2019 report, "The Legacy of Pennsylvania's State Parks and Forests: The Future is in Our Hands," provides the details of an over $1 billion need for infrastructure funding and improvements in these lands, including a story map visual distillation of the issue.
 Filling this need is a crucial part of our devotion to stewardship.

 The Spring 2020 onset of the COVID-19 worldwide pandemic changed so much in our lives.
 The horrifying death toll (still of great concern at the creation of this website) and measures taken to combat the disease's spread made us all incredibly cautious.
 It became a major focus of our work, as park and forest visitor numbers increased exponentially and we all just tried to navigate the challenges of a frightening illness.